What is ZFF 72?

 How will the winner of the Viewers Award be determined?

 The winner of the Viewers Award will be determined by online public voting via the zff72.com website.
-The voting period lasts for 72 hours (from Monday October 2 at 12 noon until Thursday October 5 at 12 noon).
+The voting period lasts for 72 hours.
 The film with the most points at the end of this period wins the Viewers Award.

 How will the winner of the Mobile Filming Award be determined?